The Manaslu Circuit Trek in September gives you a unique and once in a lifetime experience.

 Highlights of the Manaslu Circuit Trek

-- You will find a far lesser crowd in this trek compared to the other classic trekking routes.
+- You will find a far lesser crowd during Manaslu Circuit trek compared to the other classic trekking routes.

-- Enjoy the most scenic views of mount Manaslu, mount Nilgiri, Annapurna mountain range, and many other peaks.
+- Enjoy the most scenic views of mount Manaslu, mount Nilgiri, Annapurna mountain range and many other tall standing Himalayan peaks.

 - You will come across Budhi Gandaki, which is a deep, long river gorge with many suspension bridges.

-- You will trek from subtropical jungles at lower altitudes to the cold and challenging crossing of the Larkya La Pass(5100 m).
+- You will trek from subtropical jungles at lower altitudes to the cold and challenging crossing of the Larkya La Pass(5106 meters / 16,751 feet).

-- Exploring the Tsum Valley (if you add this side trip)
+- Exploring the Manaslu Tsum Valley Trek area (if you add Tsum valley as a side trip)

 Weather of Manaslu Circuit Trek in September